 Bozeman's northeast side has quietly been developing into an eclectic neighborhood.
 If you're a native or long-time local you'll remember this as being a "rough" part of town.
 There was always lots of industrial spaces, with small homes throughout.
 Over the past decade, more businesses have found their way to the northeast side.
 Breweries, a small music venue, bakeries, and coffee shops were the first ones to pop up.
 The small homes are being replaced with modern custom homes and more development.
-The latest in this historic neighborhood is a six-building project on 2-acres between Cottonwood and Ida.
+Photo credit: www.bozemanrudat.com.

 Photo courtesy of Thinktank Design Group